Rvssian: Early life and education

-Tarik 'Rvssian' Johnston who is from a musical family in Jamaica has had an interest in music from an early age, learning to play the piano and drums from his father Michael 'Micron' Johnston, the founder of Micron Music Limited.
-In December 2007, Rvssian decided to set up Head Concussion Records, a music production studio located in Kingston, Jamaica.
+Rvssian learned to play the piano and drums from his father Michael 'Micron' Johnston, the founder of Micron Music Limited.
+In December 2007, Rvssian founded Head Concussion Records, a music production studio located in Kingston, Jamaica.

 After graduating from Ardenne High School, Rvssian enrolled in the Edna Manley College of the Visual and Performing Arts.
 It was during this period that he met Vybz Kartel through fellow producers Jordan McClure (Chimney Records) and Stephen 'Di Genius' McGregor.

 In 2008, Rvssian created his first rhythm "Liberty Riddim", which featured Konshens' "Ago Kill Me" and Vybz Kartel's "Nah Hold We Down".

 Two years later, Rvssian produced "Life Sweet" for Vybz Kartel.
 To develop his music career further, Rvssian decided to leave the Edna Manley College for Visual and Performing Arts.

-Working with Vybz Kartel
+Career

-In the wake of 2010, Rvssian and Vybz Kartel teamed up on the single "Straight Jeans and Fitted."
+In 2010, Rvssian and Vybz Kartel teamed up on the single "Straight Jeans and Fitted."
 The song received over 25 million views on YouTube and went on to win "Favorite Music Collaboration" in the February 2011 Youth View Awards.

-In 2010, rumors of a dispute between Rvssian and Vybz Kartel surfaced but the two artistes were quick to dispel the reports.
+In 2010, rumors of a dispute between Rvssian and Vybz Kartel surfaced but the two artists were quick to dispel the reports.

 The duo also worked together on "Get Gyal Anywhere", "Cure Fi Badmind", "Look Pon We" and "New Jordans" (feat.
 Rvssian).
-The latter, released in 2014 was recorded before Vybz Kartel went to prison.
+The latter was released in 2014 and was recorded before Vybz Kartel went to prison for a murder conviction.

 The two have since continued to work together and Rvssian has released a series of singles by Vybz Kartel including "Ever Blessed", "Kremlin", "Hi" and "Mamacita" (featuring J Capri), all released after Kartel's incarceration.